rybakit/msgpack.php/README.md

 $packed = MessagePack::pack($value);
 ```

-In the examples above, the method `pack` automatically pack a value depending on its type.
+In the examples above, the method `pack` automatically packs a value depending on its type.
 But not all PHP types can be uniquely translated to MessagePack types.
 For example,
 MessagePack format defines `map` and `array` types, which are represented by a single `array`
 type in PHP.
 By default, the packer will pack a PHP array as a MessagePack array if it